TOAST-DOCS/Gamebase/en/unreal-authentication.md

 ## Withdraw
-Withdrawal is attempted while it is logged in.
+Attempt to withdraw while it is logged in.

 * When it is successfully withdrawn, game user's data integrated with logged IdP will be removed.
 * It is available to log in again with the IdP, which creates data of a new game user.